matthew-brett/eef-pre-pilot/_sources/animal_attitudes.rst.txt

 .. mpl-interactive::

-Import the plotting library, using the same conventions as in :doc:`brexit`:
+Import the plotting library, using the same conventions as in :doc:`brexit_analysis`:

 .. nbplot::